 Any perennial weeds which have colonised should be controlled, for example by spot treatment with herbicide.
 This requires prior written approval.
+You must request this from your case officer.
 Any annual weeds should be controlled by the regular cutting or grazing outlined above.